 Consider layering your clothing with jackets and scarves.
 With others accessories like jewellery, it's best to keep things quite minimal.
 Often a great headshot can be spoiled by the wrong choice of earrings or neck chain.
 If you're unsure of something, leave it out.
 In some ways it's better to be a 'blank canvas'.

 Many headshot photographers use automated presets which save time but can deliver artificial looking results and loose the subject's individuality.
-I do all my retouching by hand which preserves detail as well as the overall integrity of the image.
+All my retouching is done by hand, which preserves detail as well as the overall integrity of the image.

 With each hero shot you select you receive a high resolution digital Jpeg file (8" x 10" size at 300 dpi) which you can make multiple prints from (as many copies as you want).

 The rates quoted for your actor headshots allow you to use your images to promote you as an actor, artist or entertainer.
 You are free to print from your 300 dpi files and make multiple copies.
 Your agent is free to use them for comp cards, the agency website and for press releases.
 If however you wish to use your headshots for advertising merchandising, product endorsement, point of sale or theatre and film posters, you will need to inform me beforehand to negotiate an appropriate usage rate and file size.